vinci1it2000/schedula/README.rst

 Using IPython
 -------------
-You may enter the data for a single and run its simulation, plot its results and experiment in your browser using `IPython <http://ipython.org/>`_.
+You may enter the data for a single vehicle and run its simulation, plot its results and experiment in your browser using `IPython <http://ipython.org/>`_.

 The usage pattern is similar to "demos" but requires to have **ipython**
 installed:

-1. Ensure *ipython* with *notebook* "extra" installed:
+1. Ensure *ipython* with *notebook* "extra" is installed:

    ..
 Warning::
         This step requires too many libraries to provide as standalone files,